jessopb/spee.ch/docs/settings.md

         "application/octet-stream": 50000000
       }
     }

 SERVING:

+    "maxKeyFeeInLBC": 0; - here you can allow your installation to pay fees for paid content "maxKeyFeeInUSD": 0;
     "markdownSettings": {
-      "skipHtmlMain": true, - false: render html, in a somewhat unpredictable way~ "escapeHtmlMain": true, - true: rather than render html, escape it and print it visibly "skipHtmlDescriptions": true, - as above, for descriptions "escapeHtmlDescriptions": true, - as above, for descriptions
+      "skipHtmlMain": true, - false: render html, in a somewhat unpredictable way "escapeHtmlMain": true, - true: rather than render html, escape it and print it visibly "skipHtmlDescriptions": true, - as above, for descriptions "escapeHtmlDescriptions": true, - as above, for descriptions